 The principle "What You Specify Is What You Get" guarantees the types of formal arguments of imported functions - an actual argument is guaranteed to be of the type specified for the formal argument, with the exception of open arrays (for which unspecified ranges are statically unknown).
-Formal arguments, other than open arrays, are fully defined by extended arrays exactly as specified in the external defined action.
+Formal arguments, other than open arrays, are fully defined by import declaration; they shall have ranges of packed or unpacked arrays exactly as specified in the import declaration.
 Only the declaration site of the imported function is relevant for such formal arguments.